 What is an ischemic stroke?

-Ischemic stroke occurs most often when a blood vessel supplying blood to the brain is blocked or obstructed by a blood clot or fatty deposit, or any mix thereof.
-The brain relies on a constant supply of blood to provide it with oxygen and nutrients, and carry away carbon dioxide.
-When the blood flow and therefore this supply becomes interrupted or blocked, brain cells can quickly begin to stop working.
+Ischemic stroke occurs most often when a blood vessel supplying blood to the brain is blocked or obstructed by a blood clot or fatty deposit or any mix thereof.
+The brain relies on a constant supply of blood to provide it with oxygen and nutrients and to carry away carbon dioxide.
+When the blood flow, and therefore this supply, becomes interrupted or blocked, brain cells can quickly begin to stop working.
 If the blockage lasts for more than a couple of minutes, these cells can die, leading to serious damage to the brain.
 Depending on the location and supply area of the affected vessel, the damage can range from mildly debilitating to severe or life-threatening.

-There are two main types of stroke: the ischemic one introduced above, and a hemorrhagic one.
+There are two main types of stroke: the ischemic one introduced above, and the hemorrhagic one.
 Ischemic stroke is the most common, accounting for roughly 85 percent of all cases in the United States.
-If prompt treatment is received, the effects of a stroke can in many cases be managed.
-However, in some cases, ischemic stroke can lead to long-term disability and mortality (a person dying because of the condition).
+If prompt treatment is received, the effects of a stroke can be managed in many cases.
+However, in some cases, ischemic stroke can lead to long-term disability and mortality, i.e. a person dying because of the condition.